Ragamuffin Cat Guide: Care, Traits, and Lifespan for the Perfect Pet

 Dirt buildup Schedule regular baths Every 4-6 weeks

-A black Ragamuffin cat standing on its hind legs, looking attentively.
+A black Ragamuffin standing on its hind legs, looking attentively.

-The Ragamuffin Black Cat, a standout among the black cat breeds, is adored for its striking appearance.
+The Ragamuffin Cat Black, a standout among the black cat breeds, is adored for its striking appearance.
 Its sleek, mysterious look highlights the breed’s great qualities.
 The shiny black coat contrasts beautifully with its bright gold or green eyes, adding to its unique charm.

 This black cat breed’s rich, soft fur enhances its elegant appearance while meeting breed standards.
 Beyond their beauty, Ragamuffin Black Cats are loving, calm, and perfect for families or anyone seeking a gentle companion.